leanprover-community/mathlib3/docs/install_debian.md

 * Your Lean code should now be put inside files with extension `.lean` living in `my_project/src/` or a subfolder thereof.
 In the file explorer on the left-hand side of VScode, you can right-click on `src`, choose `New file`, and type a filename to create a file there.

-If you want to make sure everything is working, you can start my creating, say `my_project/src/test.lean` containing:
+If you want to make sure everything is working, you can start by creating, say `my_project/src/test.lean` containing:
 ```lean
 import topology.basic